FREQUENTLY ASKED QUESTIONS

-Foamed Concrete (also known as CLC or cellular concrete) is a lightweight, free flowing material which is ideal for a wide range of applications.
+Foamed Concrete (also known as CLC or cellular concrete or aircrete) is a lightweight, free flowing material which is ideal for a wide range of applications.
 It is made by adding a special foam to a cement mortar slurry.

 Its many uses include void filling, trench reinstatement, bridge abutment work, roof insulation and many others.
 For further information on the uses of Foamed Concrete, see Applications of Foamed Concrete.